 The FAS Dean’s Office hosts regular orientation sessions and workshops for department chairs in order to equip them to serve their departments and the university.

 These programs smooth the pathway to publication; promote faculty research; and create time, space, and community for writing, thinking, and editing.

-	Each Assistant Professor or Associate Professor on term in the FAS is eligible for a one-time grant to support an Junior Faculty Manuscript Colloquium: an occasion where they will receive high-level professional feedback on their academic work.
+Each Assistant Professor or Associate Professor on term in the FAS is eligible for a one-time grant to support a Junior Faculty Manuscript and Research Colloquium: an occasion where they will receive high-level professional feedback on their academic work.
 Application information.